UNINETTSigma2/documentation/jobs/job_scripts.md

 - `--account`, which specifies the *project* the job will run in.
   Required by all jobs.
-- `--walltime`, which specifies how long a job should be allowed to run.
+- `--time`, which specifies how long a job should be allowed to run.
 If it has not finished within that time, it will be cancelled.
   Required by all jobs except *optimist* jobs, where it is forbidden.